RokoB3/CosetSolver/README.md

-# cosetSolver
+# CosetSolver
-Solve all left cosets of permutation groups
+## Solve all left cosets of permutation groups